When it comes to Labia sizes, or shapes, what’s the general range in size? And why the increase in people requesting labiaplasty surgery?

 There is tremendous variety in the shape, appearance and size of the labia.
 It’s a very personal thing, no doubt – and you shouldn’t compare yours to others.

 But if you’ve always wondered what the size range was for labia skin or a vaginal canal, this article offered interesting information on the ranges of labia and vaginal sizes, after a study of 160+ women.
-It’s still a small sample size, however, for a study – so there is apt to be a lot more variance than this might indicate.
+Keep in mind, it’s still a small sample size for a study.
+Therefore, there is apt to be a lot more variance than this might indicate.

-If you feel you are concerned about the size or shape of your labia or vaginal canal, or if you are unhappy with post-pregnancy or post-weight loss changes to parts of your body, we may be able to help you explore non-surgical as well as surgical options.
+If you are; concerned about the size or shape of your labia or vaginal canal were can help.
+If you are unhappy with post-pregnancy or post-weight loss changes to parts of your body we can help.
+Whether through non-surgical or surgical options, we can help.

-If you are having physical or intimacy concerns relating to your labia or vaginal health (laxity or incontinence), you can arrange to see a female Plastic Surgeon to discuss the suitability of vaginal laser treatments or potentially labia reduction surgery (Labiaplasty).
+If you are having physical or intimacy concerns relating to your labia or vaginal health (laxity or incontinence), you can arrange to see a female Plastic Surgeon.
+They will be able to discuss the suitability of vaginal laser treatments or potentially labia reduction surgery (Labiaplasty).

 Female Specialist Plastic Surgeon Dr Rebecca Wyten is a caring, friendly and compassionate Surgeon.
 She will offer you practical information on your options.